openresearchlabs/openresearchlabs.github.io/_pages/research.md

   Education and Culture in 2017**.
-Some highlights include a [Report on the openness of academic publishers](https://openscience.fi/-/openness-of-academic-publishers-evaluated-for-the-first-time), commissioned by Finnish Ministry of Education and Culture; [opening of several agreements with academic publishers in 2017](http://finelib.fi/finelib-agreements-published/) and [opening of scientific journal subscription costs in Finland 2010-2017](https://fi.okfn.org/2018/08/27/finland-remains-a-leading-country-in-the-transparency-of-academic-publishing-costs) following our FOI requests; the Election Data Analytics project funded by Sitra (2012-2013).
-The [rOpenGov](http://ropengov.github.io) network for open government data analytics (awards from Helsinki Region Infoshare, Sitra, and Apps4Finland).
+Some highlights include a [Report on the openness of academic publishers](https://openscience.fi/-/openness-of-academic-publishers-evaluated-for-the-first-time), commissioned by Finnish Ministry of Education and Culture; [opening of several agreements with academic publishers in 2017-2019](http://finelib.fi/finelib-agreements-published/) and [opening of scientific journal subscription costs in Finland 2010-2017](https://fi.okfn.org/2018/08/27/finland-remains-a-leading-country-in-the-transparency-of-academic-publishing-costs) following our FOI requests.